-The end of the chapter (verses 22-34) recounts a treaty between Abraham and Abimelech, the king of the region where Abraham is living.
-The king has seen that God is with Abraham in everything that he does, so he wants to sign a treaty with Abraham stating that Abraham "will not deal falsely with [the king] or [his] children or [his] descendants" (verse 23) Abraham then brings up a "well" that he has dug, that Abimelech's men have seized, and they swear an oath saying that the "well" belongs to Abraham.
+21:22-34 The end of the Chapter 21 (verses 22-34) recounts a covenant between Abraham and Abimelech, the king of the region where Abraham is living.
+The king has seen that God is with Abraham in everything that he does, so he wants to sign a treaty with Abraham stating that Abraham "will not deal falsely with [the king] or [his] children or [his] descendants" (verse 23).
+And Abraham swears to this.
+Now, Abram brings up the matter about a "well" that he has dug, but Abimelech's men have seized it.
+But, Abimelech says he does not know anything about it.
+This is his first time hearing of it.
+So Abraham brings to Abimelech sheep and oxen (cattle) making a covenant, as he separated seven ewe lambs from the flock.
+If Abimelech accepted these seven ewe lambs from Abraham's hand, this transaction becomes a testimony or witness that Abraham dug the "well", and that the well belongs to him.
+He called the place "Beersheba" (which means "well of the oath"), because that was where they had sworn the oath.
+After the treaty has been ratified, Abimelech and his army commander Phichol went back to the land of the Philistines.
+Abraham planted a "tamarisk tree" or "a grove" (provided shady resting places for travelers) at Beersheba, and there he worshiped the LORD, the Everlasting God.
+He also stayed in the land of the Philistines for a long time.

-The oath that they swear involves some kind of ceremony involving sheep, cattle, and seven ewe lambs, so the place where they swore it was called "Beersheba", which can mean "well of seven" or "well of the oath".

-LESSON: I. GOD'S COMMAND TO ABRAHAM GENESIS 22:1-2
+LESSON: I. AN EXTREMELY HARD THING TO DO GENESIS 22:1-6